MicrosoftDocs/learn/learn-pr/azure/develop-app-that-queries-azure-sql/includes/5-exercise-connect-aspnet-to-azure-sql.md

     This code defines a set of read-only fields that will contain the data for each row displayed by the web application.

-1. Replace the comment **// TODO: Create a constructor that initializes the fields behind the properties** with the following constructor:
+1. Replace the comment `// TODO: Create a constructor that initializes the fields behind the properties` with the following constructor.

     ```C#
     public CoursesAndModules(string courseName, string moduleTitle, int sequence)